 The proposal is not compatible with the desired context and neighbourhood character of the Showground Station precinct.
 The future desired character for residential areas within the precinct are focused highly on an appropriate scale and an attractive environment for pedestrians.
 The Design Review Panel has considered the application and has concluded that the proposal does not exhibit design excellence.
 The concerns raised by the DRP have not been satisfactorily addressed.
-It is considered that the application will not provide for a built form that would be appropriate in scale or an attractive streetscape presentation and landscaped setting as envisaged for the precinct.
+It is considered that the Amending Concept Development Application will not provide a framework to achieve a built form that would be appropriate in scale or an attractive streetscape presentation and landscaped setting as envisaged for the precinct.
 In this regard, the proposal is not compatible with the desired neighbourhood character of the Showground Station precinct.